 1920s Working Class Men’s Costume

-When shopping for 1920s pants, you want to find flat front, high-waisted pants (no modern skinny or low waist trousers).
+When shopping for 1920s pants and trousers, you will want to find flat front, high-waisted pants (skinny fit and low waist pants are not accurate but you can use them for a 20s inspired outfit.)
 The early ’20s had a classic width leg, while the mid and late ’20s had a very wide leg.
 Wide legs will be harder to find with flat fronts.
-To get a higher waist get, pants one or two sizes up and use your suspenders to hold them up.
+To get a higher waist purchase pants one or two sizes up and use your suspenders to hold them up (button on suspenders are best.)
 For that extra ’20s touch, cuff your pants legs 2-3 inches (not shown here.)
+Common colors were blue, brown, and grey.
+In a pinch, you could also wear dark denim blue jeans as a workwear look.

 The shirt can be solid blue, grey, white or a striped, colored dress shirt with or without a collar.
 Any dress shirt you already have will work fine.
-Roll up the sleeves for that working class touch.
-A collarless or mandarin collar shirt will make you look like you couldn’t afford a detachable white collar and is also very period appropriate.
+Roll up the sleeves for that working-class touch.
+A collarless or mandarin collar shirt will make you look like you couldn’t afford a detachable white collar and is also very period-appropriate.
 If you want to wear a necktie go ahead.
-Working class ties were thin strips of fabric or hand knit ties.
+Working-class ties were thin strips of fabric or hand-knit ties.
 Both are popular styles right now, so they will be easy to shop for.

 Your shoes should be basic, plain, lace up Oxfords in brown or black.
 Lace-up boots would be great too.
 A cap toe was the most common detail on shoes at the time.
 A working-class man couldn’t afford fancier wingtips or two tone shoes.
 Buy 1920s style men’s shoes here.
 Learn about 1920s men’s shoe history here.

 More vintage men’s workwear clothing history.